tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 ### Helpful Links

-* [Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit](https://www.nltk.org/book/) This online version of the NLTK book is a great reference for all things NLTK.
+* This online version of the NLTK book, [*Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit*](https://www.nltk.org/book/), is a great reference for all things NLTK.

-* [spaCy 101: Everything you need to know](https://spacy.io/usage/spacy-101) This direct link to the spaCy documention is an excellent place to find out all there is to know about spaCy.
+* An excellent starter resource on spaCy: [*spaCy 101: Everything you need to know*](https://spacy.io/usage/spacy-101).

-* [Word Cloud](https://amueller.github.io/word_cloud/) The wordcloud documentation has everything from command line interface tools to gallery examples of how to make your own, unique word cloud.
+* The [Word Cloud](https://amueller.github.io/word_cloud/) documentation has everything from command line interface tools to gallery examples of how to make your own, unique word cloud.
 ---

 ### Additional Course Resources